-This feasibility study was a single site, randomized, unblinded trial.
+This feasibility study was a single-site, randomized, unblinded trial.
 Women presenting to the center with SUI were invited to participate in study screening.
-Following written informed consent, women completed study screening procedures which included the collection of demographic data and medical/obstetric history, and completion of the standardized 1-hour pad weight test (PWT) put forth by the International Continence Society.
-The 1-hour PWT is a standardized series of activities (walking, coughing, climbing stairs, etc.) that the subject completes following ingestion of 500 mL of sodium-free liquid.
+Following written informed consent, women completed study screening procedures that included the collection of demographic data and medical/obstetric history, and completion of the standardized one-hour pad weight test (PWT) put forth by the International Continence Society.28 The one-hour PWT is a standardized series of activities (walking, coughing, climbing stairs, etc.) that the subject completes following ingestion of 500 mL of sodium-free liquid.
 Subjects were asked to wear pre-weighed pads during the assessment.
 The pad was weighed again at the completion of the test to determine the amount of leakage.
-The primary outcome of the study was the improvement in urinary incontinence as measured by the 1-hour PWT with a 30% reduction from baseline indicating a clinically meaningful improvement.
-However, a more commonly used endpoint is a >50% reduction in the 1-hour PWT, therefore that is how the data is presented.
-Subjects also completed several validated SUI patient reported outcome measures [Urogenital Distress Inventory-6 (UDI-6), Incontinence Impact Questionnaire-Short Form (IIQ-7), and International Consultation on Incontinence Modular Questionnaire-Urinary Incontinence-Short Form (ICIQ-UI-SF)].
-Additionally, a site-developed 7-day bladder voiding diary, which included questions regarding leakage and daily activities, was also sent home with the subject for completion prior to randomization.
-The trial included females (≥18 years of age) with a normal pelvic exam who were diagnosed with mildto-moderate SUI as defined by the 1-hour PWT (1-50 g leakage).
-Women were excluded from the trial who: were currently pregnant, had given birth <6 months or discontinued breast feeding <6 months prior to enrollment; had a condition/illness that might confound the results of urinary incontinence assessment including: an abnormal pelvic exam, greater than stage II pelvic organ prolapse, or were morbidly obese; had a history of genital fistula or a thin recto-vaginal septum ( $\leq 2$ cm); had a previous energy-based device treatment in the genitourinary area; and/or were taking any new medication that affects urination.
-Subjects returned to the center for follow up visits at 1, 4, 6, and 12 months post-treatment.
-The 1-hr PWT, 7-day bladder voiding diary, and subjective questionnaires (UDI-6, IIQ-7, and ICIQ-UI-SF) were completed at each follow up visit.
-Adverse events and concomitant medications were collected at each of the follow-up visits.
-Any subjects who did not complete the study and were lost to follow-up were excluded from the analysis in future timepoints.
+The primary outcome of the study was the improvement in urinary incontinence as measured by the one-hour PWT, with a 30% reduction from baseline indicating a clinically meaningful improvement.
+However, a more commonly used endpoint is a >50% reduction in the onehour PWT,^{29,30} therefore, that is how the data is presented.

+Subjects also completed several validated SUI patient-reported outcome measures (Urogenital Distress Inventory-6 [UDI-6],31 Incontinence Impact Questionnaire-Short Form [IIQ-7],31 and International Consultation on Incontinence Modular Questionnaire-Urinary Incontinence-Short Form [ICIQ-UI-SF]32).
+Additionally, a site-developed seven-day bladder voiding diary, which included questions regarding leakage and daily activities, was also sent home with the subject for completion prior to randomization.

+The trial included females (≥18 years of age) with a normal pelvic exam who were diagnosed with mild to moderate SUI as defined by the one-hour PWT (1-50 g leakage).28 Women were excluded from the trial who: were currently pregnant, had given birth <6 months prior or discontinued breastfeeding <6 months prior to enrollment; had a condition/illness that might confound the results of urinary incontinence assessment (including an abnormal pelvic exam, greater than stage II pelvic organ prolapse, or were morbidly obese); had a history of genital fistula or a thin recto-vaginal septum (≤2 cm); had a previous energy-based device treatment in the genitourinary area; and/or were taking any new medication that affects urination.

+Subjects returned to the center for followup visits at one, four, six, and 12 months post-treatment.
+The one-hour PWT, seven-day bladder voiding diary, and subjective questionnaires (UDI-6, IIQ-7, and ICIQ-UI-SF) were completed at each followup visit.
+Adverse events and concomitant medications were collected at each of the followup visits.
+Any subjects who did not complete the study and were lost to followup were excluded from the analysis in future timepoints.